orangedaisy/bshowco/what-i-do.md

 executives to present research findings, discuss mockup proposals, and gather any necessary input about our internal goals for a particular set of work.

+### What have you done lately?

+We're wrapping up the initial phases of a new product offering for our customers.
+This project was an exciting one to work on because it represents a significant overhaul to our legacy applications.
+I took the lead on research, design, and front-end development of this project, working closely with our c-suite, services department, and software engineers.
+I'm excited to watch it come to fruition with our customers and their users.

 ### Where can I view examples of your work at FPX?

 Due to the nature of my work with FPX, I am usually unable to discuss the